-3.32.080 Vacancy Decontrol-Evictions-or, Abandoned Mobile Homes or Voluntary Removal
+3.32.080 Vacancy Decontrol-Evictions, Abandoned Mobile Homes or Voluntary Removal

-- I. A Park Owner may increase Space Rent by any amount when renting a Mobile Home space after obtaining a judgment of unlawful detainer (an eviction) or a judgment of abandonment for an "abandoned mobilehome" as defined by and pursuant to Section 798.61 of the Mobilehome Residency Law.
-The new Space Rent established for the Mobile Home space shall become the Base Rent upon which future rent increases pursuant to this chapter will be calculated. - J. A Park Owner may also increase Space Rent by any amount upon a vacancy of the Mobile Home space arising from the voluntary removal of a Mobile Home by the owner who will no longer be a resident of the park.
-A removal of the Mobile Home from the space for the purpose of performing rehabilitation or capital improvements to the space or for the purpose of upgrading the Mobile Home with a newer mobile home shall not constitute a voluntary removal of the Mobile Home under this section.
+- A. A Park Owner may increase Space Rent by any amount when renting a Mobile Home space after obtaining a judgment of unlawful detainer (an eviction) or a judgment of abandonment for an "abandoned mobilehome" as defined by and pursuant to the Mobilehome Residency Law.
+The new Space Rent established for the Mobile Home space shall become the Base Rent upon which future rent increases pursuant to this chapter will be calculated. - B. A Park Owner may also increase Space Rent by any amount upon a vacancy of the Mobile Home space arising from the voluntary removal of a Mobile Home by the owner who will no longer be a resident of the park.
+A removal of the Mobile Home from the space for the purpose of performing rehabilitation or capital improvements to the space or for the purpose of upgrading or replacing the Mobile Home with a newer Mobile Home shall not constitute a voluntary removal of the Mobile Home under this section.

-3.32.090 Modified Vacancy Control/De-Control
+3.32.090 Modified Vacancy Control